 Contact the North Seattle College CARE Team

-North Seattle College is committed to ensuring a safe campus environment and to providing support to those in distress.
-In order to provide the appropriate support in a timely manner, North has created the Campus Assessment, Response and Evaluation (CARE) Team.
+North Seattle College treats the health and safety of our students and employees with the utmost seriousness.
+The college is committed to promoting a safe campus environment and to providing support to those in distress.
+In order to provide the appropriate support in a timely manner, North has created the Communication Awareness Referral and Education (CARE) Team.
+For information on how to handle behaviors or situations of concern, click here for guidance.

 Do North counselors provide assessment, diagnoses or treatment for mental disorders/ psychiatric conditions?